GERD Treatment Planning

 Have Questions Before Scheduling?

 Yes.
-GastroDoxs can review medication type, timing, dose, triggers, and whether testing or upper endoscopy is appropriate.
+The care team can review medication type, timing, dose, adherence, triggers, and whether upper endoscopy or reflux testing is appropriate before changing the care plan.

-No. EGD is used when symptoms persist, warning signs are present, or complications need to be checked.
+No. Upper endoscopy is not needed for every patient.
+It may be considered when symptoms persist, warning signs are present, medication is not helping, or complications need to be checked.

 Schedule GERD Treatment and Reflux Care